k9w/instructions/httpdOpenBSD.md

 httpd.conf redirects to https, which won't work yet before we get the cert.

-Comment it out of each port 80 server block in httpd.conf.
+For each port 80 server block in httpd.conf, comment out the location block redirecting to https 443.

 ```
 #	location * {